BUY NBFC ONLINE IN INDIA

-Once you have the approval from RBI to buy the Target NBFC, a public notice is to be given in one leading national and one leading local newspaper at least 30-days before this transaction of transfer or purchase of shares is to take place.
+Once you have the approval from RBI to buy the Target NBFC, a public notice is to be given in one leading national newspaper and one leading local newspaper, at least 30-days before this transaction (of transfer or purchase of shares, which is to take place).

 RBI requirements are:

 Benefits of Buying an Existing NBFC